 In order to view the payload generating the error, click on the ellipsis menu at the end of the row of the payload URL and select the View Payload option.

+After sending a webhook, Docebo waits for five seconds for an answer from the endpoint in order to acknowledge its receipt.
 In case of errors or lack of response from the external system, Docebo will retry to send the webhook, with the same payload, 10 times in 48 hours (after the first call) and will automatically disable the webhook upon receiving the 10th error, so that you can fix the issue with the call and reconfigure the webhook, if needed.
 Remember, you have to reactivate the webhook manually after it has been deactivated, it will not be reactivated automatically.

 The webhook error counter is based on each payload composing the webhook.
 This means that if a single payload generates 10 errors, the whole webhook will be disabled.
 Remember that payload errors are not combined.
 If, for example, Webhook 1 gets fired by two different events with Payload A and Payload B, when Payload A generates 8 errors, and Payload B generates 2 errors, the webhook is not disabled.
 It will be disabled only when either Payload A or Payload B reaches the 10th error.